Murray’s Plum health benefits explained

 Promote apoptosis (programmed cell death) in cancer cells while sparing healthy cells.

-These findings suggest that regular consumption of antioxidant-rich plums may contribute to a lower risk of breast cancer, especially when paired with a balanced diet and healthy lifestyle.
+These findings suggest that regular consumption of antioxidant-rich plums may contribute to a lower risk of breast cancer when paired with a balanced diet and a healthy lifestyle.

 A Symbol of Hope and Healing